PhiliposHailu/Capstone-project/Authentication.md

-# Authentication Guide for Recipe Management API
+# Guide to Authentication for Recipe Management API

-A document that provides an overview of the authentication system implemented in the recipe management api.
-The API uses JSON Web Token(JWT) authentication to secure its endpoints.
+This document outlines the authentication framework used in the Recipe Management API, which relies on JSON Web Token (JWT) authentication to safeguard its endpoints.

 ---

 ## Overview of Authentication
-The API uses the `djangorestframework-simplejwt` library for JWT-based authentication.
-There are two types of tokens that are generated:
+The API leverages the `djangorestframework-simplejwt` library for implementing JWT-based authentication.
+Two types of tokens are generated:
-- **Access Token**: Used for authenticating API requests.
+- **Access Token**: Grants access to API endpoints.
-- **Refresh Token**: Used to obtain a new access token after the current one expires.
+- **Refresh Token**: Enables the generation of a new access token when the current one expires.

 ### Endpoints for Token Management

 #### Token Obtain
 - **URL**: `/api/token/`
 - **Method**: `POST`
-- **Description**: Generates an access token and a refresh token for the user.
+- **Description**: Issues an access token and refresh token for the user.
 - **Request Body**:
   ```json
   {